GBert/EasyCAN/README.md

 - should be cheap
 - flexible (galvanic isolated is an option)
 - useable by many programs and OS (SLCAN API)
+- no programmer needed

+Price target is 15$ - depends on galvanic isolation